bakkerjoeri/mariafermentos/content/pages/workshops.md

   During this workshop I will teach you the process of making a **basic sourdough loaf from scratch**.
 You will go hands on to make, shape and bake the dough, and you'll go home with a fresh loaf!
-Since this fermentation process is completely natural the duration of this workshop is around **4 to 5 hours**, and we usually start in the morning.
+Since this fermentation process is completely natural the duration of this workshop is around **5 hours**, and we usually start in the morning.
 Don't worry -- **snacks and drinks are provided** to help you keep the energy up!
 Signing up costs **35EUR**.